 - Esophageal cancer risk (July 21, 2011, FDA safety communication):

-- Esophagitis, dysphagia, esophageal ulcers, esophageal erosions, and esophageal stricture reported with oral bisphosphonates; risk is higher in patients unable to closely follow dosing instructions (e.g., sitting up or standing after administration and taking with full glass of water); use with caution in patients with dysphagia, esophageal disease, gastritis, duodenitis, or ulcers; discontinue use if new or worsening symptoms develop
+- Esophagitis, dysphagia, esophageal ulcers, esophageal erosions, and esophageal stricture reported with oral bisphosphonates; risk is higher in patients unable to closely follow dosing instructions (e.g., sitting up or standing after administration and taking with a full glass of water); use with caution in patients with dysphagia, esophageal disease, gastritis, duodenitis, or ulcers; discontinue use if new or worsening symptoms develop

-- An ongoing review of data from published studies to evaluate whether use of oral bisphosphonates is associated with an increased risk of cancer of the esophagus is currently being conducted by FDA
+- An ongoing review of data from published studies to evaluate whether the use of oral bisphosphonates is associated with an increased risk of cancer of the esophagus is currently being conducted by FDA

 - Data are insufficient to recommend endoscopic screening of asymptomatic patients

-- FDA will continue to evaluate all available data supporting safety and effectiveness of bisphosphonates and will update public when more information becomes available
+- FDA will continue to evaluate all available data supporting safety and effectiveness of bisphosphonates and will update the public when more information becomes available

 - Instruct patients to contact their healthcare provider if they develop symptoms of esophagitis (e.g., swallowing difficulties, chest pain, new or worsening heartburn, trouble or pain when swallowing)